The Voice of Domestic Workers

 Domestic workers in the UK face economic, emotional and physical on daily basis.

 We wish to raise awareness of our campaign to improve the living and working conditions of migrant domestic workers in the UK and to increase respect for the work that we do.
 As well as speaking out for our rights we also solve each other’s practical problems.
-We find each other emergency accommodation and pool our resources to provide food and clothing.
+We find each other emergency accommodations and pool our resources to provide food and clothing.
 Together we search for ways to overcome our isolation and vulnerability and demand respect as workers, as contributors to the British economy and society, and as human beings.